TheMrityunjayPathak/Feature-Engineering/README.md

 ## Feature Engineering

 - A feature, also called a dimension is an input variable used to generate model predictions.
-- Feature engineering is the process of transforming raw data into relevant information used by ml models.
+- Feature engineering is the process of transforming raw data into relevant information.

 ## Theoretical Foundations